oskardudycz/event-driven.io/content/posts/2021-06-23--when_not_to_use_event_sourcing/index.pl.md

 What do I mean by _"supportive modules"_?
 I mean, for instance, a CMS (_Content Management System_), e.g., Confluence, WordPress, OneNote or even Excel.
 Such systems can be treated as bags for data.
 You put some data in there, sometimes in plain text, sometimes a table, sometimes a photo.
 We do not intend to perform advanced data analysis: we just want to store and retrieve data.
 It's not essential to know the type of data we're storing.
 All will be aligned and handled with the same patterns, e.g. a grid with data, edit form.
 We create, update, read or delete records.
 We can use such systems both for everything from wedding planning to warehouse inventory and budgeting.

-**In this definition, we could say _"in my system the Event Sourcing system won't work out because it is a simple CRUD"_.**  Even if we add more fancy technical features like permissions management or logging, it's still a CRUD just wrapped in layers like a Matrioshka.
+**In this definition, we could say _"in my system the Event Sourcing won't work out because it is a simple CRUD"_.**  Even if we add more fancy technical features like permissions management or logging, it's still a CRUD just wrapped in layers like a Matrioshka.
 We create some tables, add some services and add some forms, as the finishing touch on top of it.

 I agree that Event Sourcing will not suit such systems.
 However, it usually happens that at some point, business comes to us and says:
 - _"You know what, I'd like to have a template for monthly budgeting."_